 Acrylic is the generic name of Polymethyl methacrylate (PMMA), also known as acrylic glass, which is a transparent thermoplastic commonly used in its sheet form as a lightweight & shatter-resistant alternative to glass.

 - Plexiglas® is the trade name for Arkema’s acrylic sheet ( View Selection )

 Plexiglas® was the first brand to bring acrylic sheets to market and is the most recognized name in the industry.
 Not all acrylic is Plexiglas®, but in recent years “plexiglass” has become a common name when referring to acrylic sheets.
-Since 1959 we have been an authorized distributor for Plexiglas® continue to maintain great relationships with all of our suppliers.
+Since 1959 we have been an authorized distributor for Plexiglas® and continue to maintain great relationships with all of our suppliers.

 *Over the years we have distributed and fabricated with sheets from the manufacturers above.
-We have had success with all the major manufactures and generally perform about the same.
+We have had success with all the major manufactures and they generally perform about the same.
 When using imported and unbranded sheets we have had yellowing, defects, and fabrication issues.
 This maybe caused from the origin of raw materials or manufacturing standards.
-We appreciate your business and glad to help you find the material you need.
+We appreciate your business and are glad to help you find the material you need.

 Opaque vs Translucent vs Transparent